Saarthakkj/detoxify-x/privacy-policy.md

 ## Changes to Functionality

-The extension operates only on YouTube.com.
+The extension operates only on Twitter.com and X.com.
 Any significant changes to functionality will be communicated through extension updates.
 Users will be notified of privacy policy updates.

 ## Contact Information